-Exploring Sandbanks is one of the best ways to spend time at the park.
+Exploring Sandbanks is one of the best ways to spend time in the park.
 There are some great hiking trails for discovering some of the most beautiful places at the park.
 Hiking at Sandbanks Provincial Park is easy with great, flat trails that combine boardwalks with natural trails.
 The Woodlands Trail is a 5 km (3 miles) easy hike that starts at Outlet Beach and passes through to West Lake at Sandbanks Dunes Beach.

 Cedar Sands is another popular hiking trail at Sandbanks park.
-This 2 km (1.2 mile) interpretive trail winds along the Outlet River along boardwalks.
-There are several lookouts offering views of the Sandbanks marsh, Outlet river, and the Baymouth dunes.
+This 2 km (1.2 miles) interpretive trail winds along the Outlet River along boardwalks.
+There are several lookouts offering views of the Sandbanks marsh, Outlet river, and Baymouth dunes.
 There are interpretive plaques along the way showing the key points about the ecology of the park.

 The Sandbanks Dunes Trail is one of our favorite trails at the park.
-It offers enough of a challenge to keep your feet busy, but it also passes through some of the parks most amazing sand dune formations.
+It offers enough of a challenge to keep your feet busy, but it also passes through some of the parks’ most amazing sand dune formations.
 The Sandbanks Dunes trail also winds along the edge of beautiful marshes where many of the migratory birds spend time in the park.
 There are stairs that work their way up some of the larger dunes for great views.

 Biking In Sandbanks